 The DQO process is being used to determine (1) the types of samples needed (e.g., core, auger, grab); (2) the number of samples needed per tank; and (3) the appropriate time for sample collection.
 Until the DQOs have been completed, at least two full-depth sample will be collected from tanks that contain waste.
 Section 3.1.3 provides further discussion on the sampling strategy.
 A planning basis has been assumed for core sampling to ensure adequate sampling capacity is available.
 The anticipated core sampling rate can be derived by assuming that, allowing for down time, a core truck can take one core per shift per month.
 Beginning in March 1994, the push-mode trucks will be operated by 1 crew on a day shift, with a third crew dedicated to vapor, auger, and grab sampling.
 By June 1, 1994, additional crews will be trained to operate both trucks at two shifts per day, 5 days per week.
-WHC is now developing preliminary plans to provide additional sampling and support personnel to operate under 3 and 4 shift operations, if such a schedule is required to meet the DNFSB's schedule in 93-5.
+WHC is now developing plans to provide additional sampling and support personnel to operate under 3 and 4 shift operations by October 1994, if such a schedule is required.
 Provisions will be made to train crews during off shifts, to double or triple the number of trainers, and to work with the craft unions to develop expedited procedures to obtain new personnel to support the sampling effort.
 The plan to acquire and train third and fourth shift operations sampling and support personnel will be completed by April 1994.
 Under the assumption of round the clock operation, each truck can produce a maximum of 48 cores per year.
 Allowing for start-up difficulties and staffing ramp-up, and a total of 4 sampling trucks it is estimated that the maximum TWRS core sampling capacity is as presented in Table 2.
 Auger and grab samples will augment this total.
-The basis for the sample capacity numbers in Table 2 can be found in Appendix D.